IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_snapshots.md

     kubectl apply -f <filename>.yaml
     ```

+    The `volumesnapshot.snapshot.storage.k8s.io/<volumesnapshot-name> created` message is emitted.

-3. Verify that the VolumeSnapshot was created.
+3. Verify that the volume snapshot was created.

-    Run the kubectl describe volumesnapshot command.
+    Run the `kubectl describe volumesnapshot <volumesnapshot-name>` command.

     See the **Status** section of the output for the following: